“I wasn’t prepared to have this body with no baby.”

 Because it’s not often talked about, there really isn’t a road map for mothers who go through it.
 They essentially don’t have the support they need to grapple with all the hormones and emotions surrounding the loss.

-“I wasn’t prepared to have this body with no baby,” she says.
+“I wasn’t prepared to have this body with no baby,” said McCoy.
 “I was looking forward to having the baby and slowly working out and getting back to my normal size.”

 Early on, McCoy said she could feel that something wasn’t right.
 In the early part of her pregnancy she had some painful cramping and bleeding.
 At around 18 weeks, she found out that her baby had spina bifida.
 She was then evaluated to see if she’d be a candidate for fetal surgery.
 During the evaluation, doctors performed an amniocentesis and this time, the results that came back weren’t encouraging.